-Book your stay: citizenM
+Book your stay at the citizenM here.

-Get the New York CityPASS
+Get the New York CityPass

-This booklet includes discounted admission to many of New York’s top sights (all of which are featured in this post) and even allows you to skip the line in most cases!
+This booklet includes discounted admission to five of New York’s top sights (all of which are featured in this post) and even allows you to skip the line in most cases!
 You’ll save 40% on admission to these sights just for having the CityPASS.
 Think of it like a bulk discount.

 I use CityPASS whenever I’m in a city that offers them and I highly recommend them.
 Save almost half on the sights you’re going to be visiting anyway.
 There are no losers here!
-Grab your New York CityPASS here!

-2023 New York City Bucket List
+2024 New York City Bucket List

 New York City has so many awesome experiences to offer.
 Start here with this essential New York City bucket list.
+Enjoy the “Big Apple!”

-See the city from a sky-high observation deck
+1. See the city from a sky-high observation deck

 One of the best introductions to the city is to head up to one of New York City’s best observation decks.
 Honestly, this is the coolest way to see NYC and you’ll never get tired of the views.

-Visit the Statue of Liberty
+2. Visit the Statue of Liberty

 New York’s leading lady is one of the neatest National Parks in the country.
 Take the ferry out to Liberty Island, head up inside the Statue of Liberty’s crown, and learn so much about this historic American icon.